Student & Alumni FAQs

-Yes, see our Resume Guide and our Cover Letter and Career Correspondence Guide for tips on writing job search documents.
-There are also a number of books in the career library that address this topic and can be used any time the center is open.
-Career advisors are available during walk-in hours or by appointment to offer critiques of your resume and cover letters.
+Yes, see our Job Search Guides for tips on writing resumes, cover letters, etc. Career advisors are available during drop-in hours or by appointment to offer critiques of your resume and cover letters.

-All part-time on/off-campus jobs, full-time jobs, internships and volunteer opportunities are posted in RamblerLink.
-If you are a current student or recent graduate, login to RamblerLink using your Loyola username and password - the same one you use for LOCUS.
-If you are an alumni and have not used RamblerLink in the past, you may register for an account from the RamblerLink login page.
+All part-time on/off-campus jobs, full-time jobs, internships and volunteer opportunities are posted in Handshake.
+If you are a current student or recent graduate, login to Handshake using your Loyola username and password - the same one you use for LOCUS.
+If you are an alumni and have not used Handshake in the past, visit luc.edu/handshake to get started.

-To search for a job abroad, login to RamblerLink and click on Going Global listed under Announcements.
+To search for a job abroad, go to luc.edu/career and click on the Going Global link.
 This product offers access to Country Guides with specific information about the job search process in that country.
 See also our Online Resources Links for a list of international websites.
-There are also books in the career library that can assist students in identifying global employment possibilities.

 See our Online Resources Links for salary surveys and statistics.
 There are also a number of books in the career library that house this information and can be used any time the center is open.